 A Revolution of the Soul: What Does It Mean for Water?

 The theme of the 2024 PolicyLink Equity Summit is A Revolution of the Soul.
-This bold call to action summons each of us to do the internal work necessary to heal the brokenness within us and between us, as a foundational prerequisite for reclaiming our indivudal power and building a stronger collective movement for progress.
+This bold call to action summons each of us to do the internal work necessary to heal the brokenness within us and between us, as a foundational prerequisite for reclaiming our individual power and building a stronger collective movement for progress.

 “We must take ownership of the nation—with all its faults and all its promise—and take up our power as founders with a revolutionary love for all.”